kabard/pangolin/README.md

 ## What pangolin does?
 - Proxy for the multiple back-end service
-- `API versioning` - you can point the
-- `Authentication` - single auth point for multi microservice.
+- API versioning
-- plugable polices on API e.g. adding caching, authentication.
+- plugable polices - add policies on each APIs, e.g. Authentication, caching,
+- analytics on API calls
+- Role based Access control on APIs

 ## In the plate
 - Improve API versioning interface and metric for versions